 - sampling for the Assessment of Performance is documented, and that it is justified that the samples taken are representative of the ongoing production; - the correct methods, as specified in the harmonised technical specification, are used to perform the Assessment of the Performance; - the Assessment of Performance is documented in accordance with the requirements of the harmonised technical specification; - that all mandatory threshold levels are being met; - where the Assessment of the Performance is (was) outsourced, the manufacturer can provide a justification of the competence of the testers/calculators/assessors; - that the manufacturer has processes in place to ensure that Assessment of Performance shall be repeated in case of changes which could affect the conformity of the product with the declared performance.
-Such changes include but are not be limited to: - changes to the construction product, its constituents, the manufacturing equipment or the manufacturing process; - changes to the harmonised technical specification with regard to methods and criteria for the Assessment of Performance, including changes to supporting standards called up by the harmonised specification.
+Such changes include but are not limited to: - changes to the structural components in steel or aluminium, its constituent products, the manufacturing equipment or the manufacturing process; - changes to the harmonised technical specification with regard to methods and criteria for the Assessment of Performance, including changes to supporting standards called up by the harmonised specification.